asgharkapk/BPSR-ZDPS/README.md

 `Only Show Damage Contributors In Meters`
 - By default, ZDPS will show all nearby entities in the Meters UI even if they never perform a single attack.
 If this is enabled, the entities will need to perform an attack to show up.
   - Even if an entity does not appear in the meter because it did not attack, they are still being tracked in the Encounter data.

+`Show Ability Score In Meters`
+- A player's ability score is shown after their name (and profession) in the meters.
+This setting will allow you to hide that.

+`Show Sub Profession Name In Meters`
+- By default, the profession for a player will be shown after their name.
+Once they use a skill, their sub profession will be detected and shown in place of that.
+By turning off this setting you can completely hide the (sub) profession names from being displayed in the meters.

+`Allow Gamepad Navigation Input In ZDPS`
+- By default only Mouse and Keyboard input is supported in ZDPS.
+This setting allows you to turn on Gamepad input if you feel the need for it.
+This can however cause issues with Gamepad input being read by ZDPS even if it's not in focus so use this setting carefully.

 `Pinned (Top Most) Window Opacities`
 - In here you can set how transparent you want a pinned window to be.